 To conclude this post, and cement these ideas, here are three quotes on freedom for you to be with.
 I hope they’ll support you in taking ownership of this vital energy source in your life.

 1. Taking Responsibility

 “Man is condemned to be free; because once thrown into the world, he is responsible for everything he does.”

-We can avoid the decision all we like, but it still remains – we can be a victim of circumstance (our cages), or we can rise to the challenge of living with authenticity, purpose, and integrity.
+We can avoid the decision all we like, but it still remains.
+Be a victim of circumstance (stay in your cage), or rise to the challenge and live with authenticity, purpose, and integrity.

-We humans are involuntarily self-aware.
+As humans, we’re involuntarily self-aware.
 On one hand, this is a weighty burden, because there’s almost no limit to what we can take responsibility for.
-But paradoxically, this burden is somehow a beautiful blessing.
+But paradoxically, this burden is also a beautiful blessing.

 2. Practising Self-Discipline